bhatnagarsaumya7/bhatnagarsaumya7.github.io/_posts/2018-10-28-Design and Analyis of an Experiment.md

 ---
 layout: post
-title: Design and Analysis of an Experiment.
+title: Design and Analysis of an Experiment
 ---

 OBJECTIVE- The question I&#39;m trying to answer here is: In the paper helicopter experiment, our interest is to explore how the wing